FullStackWithLawrence/aws-rekognition/README.md

 curl -F ‘data=@path/to/local/file’ https://api.facialrecognition.example.com/search
 ```

+See further instructions on how to use AWS API Gateway URL end points with Postman [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-usage-plans-with-rest-api.html#api-gateway-usage-plan-test-with-postman)

 ## Architecture

 Implemented as a REST API with the following AWS serverless cloud infrastructure services